 In this tutorial, I will show you “How to install Centos in Vmware workstation” without messing around with your host operating system, whether Windows or Linux.
-Also, you will learn about installation of groups after minimal CentOS installation.
+Also, you will learn about the installation of groups after minimal CentOS installation.

 This post is basically for those people, who already had Windows 10 or Linux installed as the host OS.
 And need to install Centos 8 version on it as Guest OS.
-It may be for education, research or exploring new features of Centos 8 Linux operating system.
+It may be for education, research or exploring new features of the Centos 8 Linux operating system.

-Installing any Guest OS is not limited only to Centos Linux, it may be used for any Operating system like Windows 10, Other Linux flavour like Mint, Redhat, AlmaLinux, Suse, Fedora, Debian, Ubuntu etc., and even Solaris, Free BSD, Novell also.
+Installing any Guest OS is not limited only to Centos Linux, it may be used for any Operating system like Windows 10, Other Linux flavours like Mint, Redhat, AlmaLinux, Suse, Fedora, Debian, Ubuntu etc., and even Solaris, Free BSD, Novell also.